 Why Any Taxpayer Making an Offshore Account Disclosure Must Have Legal Advice

-OVDP – The IRS’ Foreign Account Amnesty – Is Full of Traps for the Inexperienced Taxpayer or Non-Attorney Provider
+The IRS’ Foreign Account Amnesty Programs Are Filled With Traps for the Inexperienced Taxpayer or Non-Attorney Provider

-OVDP, as the IRS emphasizes repeatedly, is based on full, complete and timely compliance with all program requirements.
 Every document and detail sent to the IRS must be perfect the first time – not later, after revisions.
 Many taxpayers approach the program with the hopes that their genuine good intentions will be honored, and that the IRS will respect their efforts to comply, however imperfectly.
-In normal IRS tax procedure, this hope might actually be realistic.
+In normal IRS tax procedure, this hope might be realistic.
 Unofrtunately, the taxpayer’s usual expectations of reasonable dealing with the IRS do not apply in the case of foreign account disclosures.
 Here are a couple reasons why:

-1) OVDP is not a program grounded in the United States tax code,
+1) The Streamlined Procedures are not programs grounded in the United States tax code,

-2) The IRS has issued very little written guidance about the program, and,
+2) The IRS has issued very little written guidance about the operation of the program or its standards of judgment, and,

-In short, the OVDP is not a process for the inexperienced practitioner – the stakes are simply too high.
-Only tax attorneys who maintain a high workload in the OVDP area and monitor the developments in this niche, can ensure that you don’t violate any program rules while still gaining full advantage from those program rules that do work in the client’s favor.
+In short, IRS voluntary disclosure is not a process for the inexperienced practitioner – the stakes are simply too high.
+Only tax attorneys who maintain a high workload in this ultra-narrow niche and monitor the relevant developments in the programs and standards to qualify for them, can ensure that you successfully complete the program and gain the protections offered.

-But what if the taxpayer is forced out of the program – or worse, waits too long and doesn’t file before the IRS learns his name?
+But what if the IRS judges that the taxpayer’s submission is inadequate (not enough information) or, when enough information is provided, that the taxpayer objectively does not qualify?
+Or worst of all, what if the taxpayer waits too long and doesn’t file before the IRS learns his name?

-If You Can’t Make a Voluntary Disclosure Through OVDP, You Are Exposed to All Possible Tax and FBAR Penalties
+If You Can’t (or Don’t) Make a Voluntary Disclosure to the IRS, You Are Exposed to All Possible Tax and FBAR Penalties

 Willful Failure to File the FBAR